FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 testing again and waiting for review. **Review process on App store for instance sometimes can be really frustrated experience.**

-From my point of view *Google play console* can provide good advantages to make safier release than App store or Amazon store.
+From my point of view *Google play console* can provide the richest advantages to make the calmest release than App store or Amazon store.
 And you can make gradual release with target % of adoption and countries and track performance of new release.
 Also Google provide closed testings
 >